Foundation / Corporation

 Arts and Humanities Council of Montgomery County (AHCMC)

-Grants ranging from $1,000 to $3,000 to Montgomery County, Maryland elementary, middle, and high schools to host teaching artists and scholars residencies.
-Applicants are strongly encouraged to attend a workshop or webinar on June 15, 16, or 19.
-Applicants unable to attend may schedule a personal appointment up to two weeks prior to the deadline.
+Grants ranging from $1,000 to $3,000 to Montgomery County, Maryland elementary, middle, and high schools for arts programming to benefit underserved students during the regular school term.
+Applicants have the option to schedule a personal appointment up to two weeks prior to the deadline.

-Artist and scholar residents must be trained in curriculum-based arts integration and work with classroom teachers to implement an arts-integrated program.
-The program must serve underserved students during the school year and the school day in a public or non-public elementary, middle or high school located in Montgomery County.
+Arts Integration Residencies in the Schools Grants (AIRSG) support individual teaching artists and scholars trained in curriculum-based arts integration techniques who collaborate with a teacher to develop an arts-integrated program for students during the school day.
+The program must benefit underserved students during the school year, during the school day, in a public or non-public elementary, middle or high school located in Montgomery County.

-Through Arts Integration Residency in the Schools Grants, AHCMC seeks to:
+By awarding Arts Integration Residencies in the Schools Grants, AHCMC seeks to:

--Provide funding for arts programs that integrate the curriculum of an arts subject and a non-arts subject to reinforce the learning standards of both disciplines
+-Provide funding for arts programs that integrate an arts curriculum and a non-arts subject to reinforce the learning standards of both disciplines

 -Connect the arts to the Maryland State Curriculum (MSC)